life-itself/web3/guide/main.md

 The guide is split into 3 sections:

-* **Full Analyses** provide comprehensive and authoritative analyses of the biggest claims being made in the space
+* **Full analyses** provide comprehensive and authoritative analyses of the biggest claims being made in the space
-* **Deep Dive Notes** are detailed analysis notes from our deep dive conversations, which have not yet been formatted and expanded into full analyses.
+* **Deep dive Notes** are detailed analysis notes from our deep dive conversations, which have not yet been formatted and expanded into full analyses.
 [You can help!](/meta/editing.md)
 * **FAQs** are brief responses to some common questions asked about crypto and web3.
 They form a useful starting point for further research, such as reading their references in our [library.](https://web3.lifeitself.org/library)

 #

-# Full Analyses
+# Full analyses
 These provide detailed and fully referenced analyses of some of the boldest claims being made about web3 and crypto.
 They are capable of acting as authoritative sources in debates about these claims.

 ## Claim: Bitcoin will (and should) become the new gold standard

-### Claim Summary
+### Claim summary

 Bitcoin is a digital gold, a gold standard was a good idea, and thus that a "bitcoin-standard" – i.e. a new gold-standard built on bitcoin – is a good idea.